asmyk/graphql-workshops/query-paginated-list/resolver-implementation.md

 This function fetches all available data first.
 It's not only one true approach, because it's possible to pass GraphQL query arguments into external service request to provide pagination.
 But, for this tutorial we want to keep things simple.

 Next, function `paginateResult` will slice chunk of data based on `pageSize` and cursor determined by `after` .
-Below is example how this function may look like:
+Below is an example on how this function may look like:

 ```graphql
 module.exports.paginateResults = ({